-- The mobile node decides to register at home, perhaps because it has received an Agent Advertisement from its home agent.
+- The mobile node decides to register at home, perhaps because it has received an Agent Advertisement from its home agent. - Before transmitting the Registration Request, the mobile node re-enables its own future processing of any ARP Requests it may subsequently receive requesting its link-layer address. - The mobile node performs a gratuitous ARP for itself.
+In this gratuitous ARP, the ARP Sender Hardware Address is set to the link-layer address of the mobile node. - The mobile node transmits its Registration Request.

-- Before transmitting the Registration Request, the mobile node re-enables its own future processing of any ARP Requests it may subsequently receive requesting its link-layer address. - The mobile node performs a gratuitous ARP for itself. - The mobile node transmits its Registration Request. - When the mobile node's home agent receives and accepts the Registration Request, it stops using proxy ARP to reply to ARP Requests that it receives requesting the mobile node's link-layer address, and then performs a gratuitous ARP on behalf of the mobile node.
-If, instead, the home agent rejects the Registration Request, no ARP processing (gratuitous nor proxy) is performed by the home agent.

-5. Security Considerations
+- When the mobile node's home agent receives and accepts the Registration Request, it stops using proxy ARP to reply to ARP Requests that it receives requesting the mobile node's linklayer address, and then performs a gratuitous ARP on behalf of the mobile node.
+In this gratuitous ARP, the ARP Sender Hardware Address is set to the link-layer address of the mobile node.
+If, instead, the home agent rejects the Registration Request, the home agent MUST NOT make any change to the way it performs ARP processing (gratuitous nor proxy) for the mobile node.
+In this latter case, the home agent should operate as if the mobile node has not returned home, and continue to perform proxy ARP on behalf of the mobile node. - 5.
+Security Considerations